HelenSteph/ITP-DeviceToDatabase/07_AWS/postgresql.md

 ## Create users and schema

-Connect to your database as the `postgres` user.
+Connect to your database as the `postgres` user using `psql`.
+(We set the password for the postgres user in the CloudFormation template.)

     psql -h itp.c2mv7aahxpyd.us-east-1.rds.amazonaws.com -U postgres -P postgres-123

-We set the password for the postgres user in the CloudFormation template.

 As the postgres user, create some user accounts.
 The `sensors` user will own the database.
 The other accounts are for the lambda function and grafana.